JuanPabloDiaz/freeForGeeks/README.md

 - [readme.com](https://readme.com) — Beautiful documentation made easy, free for Open Source.
 - [versionfeeds](https://versionfeeds.com) — Get notified when a new version of your favorite software is released.
 - [tiledesk](https://www.tiledesk.com) — Open Source Live Chat and Chatbots for Customer Support.
+- [Rocket.Chat](https://rocket.chat/) is a free and open-source `team chat collaboration platform` that allows users to communicate securely in real-time across devices on web, desktop, or mobile and to customize their interface with a range of plugins, themes, and integrations with other key software. ⭐ [39k stars](https://github.com/RocketChat/Rocket.Chat)

 # https://free-for.dev/#/?id=miscellaneous <!-- READ THIS AND ADD MORE RESOURCES -->